HD 189733 b: Star-planet interaction controversy

 In 2008, a team of astronomers first described how as the exoplanet orbiting HD 189733 A reaches a certain place in its orbit, it causes increased stellar flaring.
 In 2010, a different team found that every time they observe the exoplanet at a certain position in its orbit, they also detected X-ray flares.
 Theoretical research since 2000 suggested that an exoplanet very near to the star that it orbits may cause increased flaring due to the interaction of their magnetic fields, or because of tidal forces.
 In 2019, astronomers analyzed data from Arecibo Observatory, MOST, and the Automated Photoelectric Telescope, in addition to historical observations of the star at radio, optical, ultraviolet, and X-ray wavelengths to examine these claims.
 They found that the previous claims were exaggerated and the host star failed to display many of the brightness and spectral characteristics associated with stellar flaring and solar active regions, including sunspots.
 Their statistical analysis also found that many stellar flares are seen regardless of the position of the exoplanet, therefore debunking the earlier claims.
 The magnetic fields of the host star and exoplanet do not interact, and this system is no longer believed to have a "star-planet interaction."
 Some researchers had also suggested that HD 189733 accretes, or pulls, gas from its orbiting exoplanet at a rate similar to those found around young protostars in T Tauri Star systems.
 Later analysis demonstrated that very little, if any, gas was accreted from the "hot Jupiter" companion.

+Possible exomoons

+Some studies have proposed candidate exomoons around HD 189733 b.
+A 2014 study proposed a moon based on studying periodic increases and decreases in light given off from HD 189733 b.
+This moon would be outside of the planet's Hill sphere, making its existence implausible.
+Two studies by the same team in 2019 and 2020 proposed exo-Io candidates around a number of hot Jupiters, including HD 189733 b and WASP-49b, based on detected sodium and potassium, consistent with evaporating exomoons and/or their corresponding gas torus.
+A follow-up study in 2022 did not find evidence for an exomoon around HD 189733 b.